-- The stabilising cap should be put on the probe when larger surfaces are tested. - Set the result averaging time in the control unit.
+- Set the result averaging time in the control unit.
 The more unstable in time the value of the measured quantity is, the longer the time should be.
-In most applications the sufficient averaging time amounts to 1s - Choose the automatic or manual change of the measurement range.
+In most applications the sufficient averaging time amounts to 1s. - Choose the automatic or manual change of the measurement range.
 It is recommended by the manufacturer to turn on the automatic change of the range.
-The manual control is intended for the procedures of checking linearity during calibration or in specific conditions of measurement when the value of the measured quantity changes in time to such an extent that the control unit cannot determine the proper measurement range. - Place the measurement probe perpendicular to the measured surface.

-• Trigger the measurement with the key on the probe or with the certain key on the control unit.
+The manual control is intended for the procedures of checking linearity during calibration or in specific conditions of measurement when the value of the measured quantity changes in time to such an extent that the control unit cannot determine the proper measurement range. - Choose the single or continuous measurement mode. - Set the probe in the measurement field to avoid its disturbances that might be caused by the person operating the meter.
+It is recommended to use the photometric probe handle that is an additional accessory to the meter. - Trigger the measurement with the key on the probe provided that it is equipped with such a key or with the certain key on the control unit.